-Moreover, the bill amends existing laws by increasing the legal age for purchasing edible and vaping products from eighteen to twenty-one years, while providing an affirmative defense for sellers who verify age through identification.
-It also clarifies that the prohibitions do not apply to the sale of cannabidiol oil with a THC concentration of no more than 0.3% to parents or guardians for their children under twenty-one.
-The bill mandates that the Department of Revenue and the Department of Agriculture adopt necessary regulations by January 1, 2026, while the act itself takes effect immediately upon passage, with specific provisions outlined in Sections 1 through 3 effective from January 1, 2026.
+The bill also raises the legal age for purchasing edible and vaping products from eighteen to twenty-one years, while providing an affirmative defense for sellers who verify a buyer's age through identification.
+It clarifies that the prohibitions do not apply to the sale of cannabidiol oil with a THC concentration of no more than 0.3% to a parent or guardian for their child under twenty-one.
+The legislation mandates the Department of Revenue and the Department of Agriculture to adopt necessary regulations for consumable hemp products by January 1, 2026, while the act itself will take effect immediately upon passage, with specific provisions outlined in Sections 1 through 3 effective from January 1, 2026.

 Statutes affected: Introduced: 11-51-101, 11-51-102, 11-51-103, 11-51-104, 11-51-505, 11-51-106, 11-51-107, 14-3-310, 35-7-1063